forrest79/phpgsql-nette/readme.md

         connect_timeout: 5 # good habit is to use connect_timeout parameter
     errorVerbosity: ::constant(PGSQL_ERRORS_VERBOSE) # default is NULL and it will use default error verbose PGSQL_ERRORS_DEFAULT, other value can be PGSQL_ERRORS_TERSE
     asyncWaitSeconds: 5 # default is NULL and it will use default seconds value
-    defaultRowFactory: @App\PhPgSql\Db\RowFactories\MyOwnRowFactory # this service is needed to be registered, default is NULL and default row factory is used
+    defaultRowFactory: @App\PhPgSql\Db\RowFactories\MyOwnRowFactory # this service is needed to be registered, default is NULL, and default row factory is used
-    dataTypeParser: @App\PhPgSql\Db\DataTypeParsers\MyOwnDataTypeParser # this service is needed to be registered, default is NULL and default data type parser is used
+    dataTypeParser: @App\PhPgSql\Db\DataTypeParsers\MyOwnDataTypeParser # this service is needed to be registered, default is NULL, and default data type parser is used
     dataTypeCache: @Forrest79\PhPgSql\Db\DataTypeCaches\PhpFile # this service is needed to be registered like this `- Forrest79\PhPgSql\Db\DataTypeCaches\PhpFile('%tempDir%/phpgsql/data-types-cache.php')`, this is recommended settings, default is NULL and cache is disabled
     forceNew: true # default is false
-    async: true # default is false, when true, connection is made in async way and it's not blocking next PHP code execution (before first query is run, library is waiting for active connection)
+    async: true # default is false, when true, connection is made in async way, and it's not blocking the next PHP code execution (before the first query is run, a library is waiting for active connection)
-    lazy: false # default is true, when false, connection is made right after Connection object is created, when true, connection is made with the first query
+    lazy: false # default is true, when false, connection is made right after the Connection object is created, when true, connection is made with the first query
     autowired: false # default is true (for second and next connection is always false)
-    debugger: false # default is true (when true, exception panel on Bluescreen is added and Tracy bar is shown in debug mode)
+    debugger: false # default is true (when true, the exception panel on Bluescreen is added, and Tracy bar is shown in debug mode)
-    queryDumper: false # default is null (when false, no query dumper is used and all SQL queries are displayed as it is, when null - auto-detection is used - if Doctrine\Sql-Formatter is installed, it is used, when not, internal basic formatter is used or use own service via @serviceName)
+    queryDumper: false # default is null (when false, no query dumper is used, and all SQL queries are displayed as it is, when null - auto-detection is used - when Doctrine\Sql-Formatter is installed, it is used, when not, internal basic formatter is used or use own service via @serviceName)
-    explain: true # default is false (when true, if Tracy panel is enabled, explain is shown for every query)
+    explain: true # default is false (when true, if the Tracy panel is enabled, explain is shown for every query)
-    notices: true # default is false (when true, if Tracy panel is enabled, after every SQL command and before connection is closed notices are got and put into queries log)
+    notices: true # default is false (when true, if the Tracy panel is enabled, after every SQL command and before connection is closed, notices are got and put into the query log)
-    longQueryTime: 0.1 # default is NULL = disabled, is set (float, time in second) and Tracy panel is enabled, all queries that takes longer than this value are marked in panel with bold red time)
+    longQueryTime: 0.1 # default is NULL = disabled, is set (float, time in second) and Tracy panel is enabled, all queries that takes longer than this value is marked in the panel with bold red time)
-    repeatingQueries: true # default is FALSE (when true, if Tracy panel is enabled, repeating queries are detected and listed - except BEGIN, COMMIT, ROLLBACK and SET statements)
+    repeatingQueries: true # default is FALSE (when true, if the Tracy panel is enabled, repeating queries are detected and listed - except BEGIN, COMMIT, ROLLBACK and SET statements)
-    nonParsedColumns: true # default is FALSE (when true, if Tracy panel is enabled, queries with some non parsed (used) columns are detected and listed)
+    nonParsedColumns: true # default is FALSE (when true, if the Tracy panel is enabled, queries with some non-parsed (used) columns are detected and listed)
 ```

 Or multiple connections: